Zoo intern killed by lion 'died following her passion,' family says

 Virginia Black said her niece most recently interned at Wolf Park in her home state of Indiana, and was excited for her first out-of-state internship at the Conservators Center.
 She had worked there for ten days before Sunday's incident.

-Mindy Stinner, the executive director of Conservators Center, said in a press release Sunday she was grateful to Black's family "for taking a deep breath and speaking with us."
+Mindy Stinner, the executive director of Conservators Center, said during a news conference Sunday she was grateful to Black's family "for taking a deep breath and speaking with us."

 "I can’t imagine the loss they're in," Stinner said.
 "I can’t imagine what it must feel like to be them.
 We only knew this person a short time and obviously was already devastating for us."